learngraph/learn-graph-frontend/README.md

 ### How to Contribute?

 - Commit messages should follow the [conventional commits guideline](https://www.conventionalcommits.org/en/v1.0.0/),
+- Make sure to run `npm run fmt && npm run lint` before requesting a review!
+This process can be automated with hook installed by `npm run init-git` (see below).
 - Create a PR & wait for review,
 - PRs should be "squashed & merged"